anj-s/kdd2018/README.md

 * Building a CNN model using Keras Layers
 * Data augmentation with  ImageGenerator
 * Feature extraction with pre-trained CNN model
-* Introduciton to Fine Tuning
+* Introduction to Fine Tuning

 Section 3